-At Culture Amp, we do a founder interview for everybody that joins the company.
-So, late in the interview process every candidate gets the opportunity to meet with one of the founders.
-While we don’t tell people who they can or can’t hire, I do want to meet people as they’re coming into the organization and know who they are.
+At Culture Amp, we do a founder interview for everyone joining the company.
+So, late in the interview process, every candidate can meet with one of the founders.
+While we don’t tell people who they can or can’t hire, I want to meet people as they come into the organization and know who they are.

-It also gives me the opportunity to sell the vision of the company and convince candidates to join us.
-I want to help every person who comes and joins the company to believe that this is the right place for them to be.
+It also allows me to sell the company's vision and convince candidates to join us.
+I want to help everyone who joins the company to believe that this is the right place for them to be.

-Finally, I don’t consider myself to be an intimidating person but I know that it’s easy for new starters to feel intimidated to come and speak to me.
-They’re not intimidated by Didier, they’re intimidated by the CEO.
-When I have an open conversation with somebody who’s considering joining the company it makes it easier for them to come up and chat to me or shoot me a note on Slack when they start work.
+Finally, I don’t consider myself to be an intimidating person, but I know that it’s easy for new starters to feel intimidated to come and speak to me.
+They’re not intimidated by Didier.
+They’re intimidated by the CEO.
+When I have an open conversation with somebody considering joining the company, it makes it easier for them to come up and chat with me or shoot me a note on Slack when they start work.

-People ask lots of different questions during their founder interview but the most common one I’m asked is “What do I need to do to be successful at Culture Amp?”
+People ask many different questions during their founder interview, but the most common one I’m asked is, “What do I need to do to be successful at Culture Amp?”

 I have two pieces of advice that I offer when I answer that question:

 1. Find ways to create relationships with people outside your office